 What is Hypomineralisation?

-Hypomineralisation is a condition that affects the outer layer (enamel) of your child’s teeth.
+Hypomineralisation is a condition that affects the outer layer (enamel) of your child’s teeth, as many as one in seven children are affected.
 It occurs due to a disturbance during tooth development, either during pregnancy or in the first two years of life.
 Disturbances can occur as a result of coughs, colds, or antibiotics during pregnancy, severe illness during the first two years of life, dioxins in breastmilk or for no known reason.
 It has been suggested that there may also be a small genetic element.

 Hypomineralisation causes the tooth enamel to be softer and therefore more prone to breakdown and decay.
 It is becoming more and more common, with up to 20% of the UK population having some form of hypomineralisation.
 Because of the nature of these teeth they are sometimes harder to numb up for treatment and fillings are not as durable as they are in healthy teeth.
 Hypomineralised teeth have chalky white or yellow patches and increased sensitivity.